hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ## Darkmaterial, Greymaterial and Lightmaterial (U)

 Darkmaterial is a very rare substance, fought for by many.
-Grey and Lightmaterial are chemically identical to Darkmaterial, but are used for different things.
+Grey and Lightmaterial are chemically identical to Darkmaterial, but have different purposes.

 ### Darkfighters, Greyfighters and Lightfighters

 The most famous use of this substance is to build practically indestructible fighters.
-The only known way to destroy these ships is to slam them at an almost infinite speed into a Force Field Gel.
-This is also how they are made.
+The only known way to destroy these ships is to slam them, at almost infinite speed, into a Force Field Gel.
+This is also how the fighters are made.
 The material needs to be shaped into a fighter by slamming small Force Field Gel balls into the machine at the necessary speed and precision.
 This is why the little Force Field Gel that other planets obtain is saved, should they find some Darkmaterial.
 The process is the most expensive one known in the entire multiverse, which is why there are only a few dozen of them, though they are increasing in number.
 Therefore, these ships are, in a way, the atomic bombs of the multiverse.

 ## Weaponry